 - Open the jar, and pour the liquid into another container.
 The liquid is the buttermilk.
 Everything else is butter.

 - If you don't plan to use your butter right away, knead it under cold running water for several minutes to work out any remaining buttermilk (otherwise the butter will spoil quickly).
-Just to warn you—this is kind of a messy job.
+Note that this is kind of a messy job.

 - Add salt to the butter, if desired.